YunoHost-Apps/uptime-kuma_ynh/README_fr.md

 - ARM architecture not supported
 - This app needs a manual post-install
 - Uses N to install specific nodejs version
 - We could pre-configure mail notifications with YunoHost mail server as an improvement.
+See comments in file to try to do it with Curl and WebSockets or Sqlite.

 ## Documentations et ressources